 \subsection{Smooth optimal transport}

-The curse of dimensionality is not a specific problem of classical OT and it shows up several other statistical problems.
-One of the most classical examples is the density estimation problem, where the kernel density estimator
+{The curse of dimensionality is not specific to classical OT and is inherent to other statistical problems.} One of the most classical examples is the density estimation problem, where the kernel density estimator

-or the wavelet density estimator $\hat{p}_h^{(w)}$ have rates of convergence depending on two factors; the smoothness of the density $p$ of $P$ and the dimension.
+or the wavelet density estimator $\hat{p}_h^{(w)}$ have rates of convergence depending on two factors: the smoothness of the density $p$ of $P$ and the dimension.
 This means that some plug-in kernel/wavelet density estimators adapt to the smoothness of the unknown density, giving almost parametric rates if the dimension is small compared to the degree of smoothness.

 As we have seen, the plug-in estimator of the OT cost adapts to the underlying complexity of the measures \cite{Hundrieser.et.al.2024.AIHP} but not to the smoothness of the densities \cite{Fournier.Guillin.2014.PTRF}.
-Hence, different types of estimators are required to leverage the a-priori smoothness information of the density.
+Hence, different types of estimators are required to leverage the a priori smoothness information of the density.
 The first contribution in this direction was due to \cite{Hutter.Rigollet.2021.AOS}, where the minimax rates of convergence for the estimation of smooth optimal transport maps are provided.
 The upper bound is found via an estimator based on the minimization of the empirical semi-dual OT problem, over truncated wavelet expansions, which turns out to be computationally unfeasible.
-More tractable estimators have been proposed in \cite{Manole.et.al.2024.AoS,Deb.Ghosal.Sen.2021.Nips,Gunsilius.2021.Econometric} based on solving the OT between the continuous smooth density estimators described above.
-Obviously, to approximate the OT related quantities the density estimators should converge to its population counterpart.
+More tractable estimators have been proposed in \cite{Deb.Ghosal.Sen.2021.Nips,Gunsilius.2021.Econometric,Manole.et.al.2024.AoS} based on solving the OT between the continuous smooth density estimators described above.
+Obviously, to approximate the OT related quantities the density estimators should converge to their population counterparts.
 Hence, bandwidths (for kernel estimators) or truncations (for wavelet) should be adapted to the sample size.